-These two signal processing modes affect the appearance and the duration of input waveforms as they are captured and displayed on the 89600 series VSAs.
+These two signal processing modes affect the appearance and the duration of input waveforms as they are captured and displayed on the 89600 VSAs.

-Most 89600 series VSA measurements are made in the zoom mode, which has a non-zero start frequency.
-In this mode, the time domain display shows a complex envelope representation of the input signal - that is, the magnitude and phase of the signal relative to the analyzer's center frequency.
-This provides powerful capability to examine the baseband components of a signal without demodulating it.
+Most 89600 measurements are made with a non-zero start frequency, also called the zoom mode.
+In these cases, the time domain display shows a complex envelope representation of the input signal - that is, the magnitude and phase of the signal relative to the analyzer's center frequency.
+This provides powerful capability to examine the baseband components of a signal without the need to first demodulate it.

 Baseband mode refers to the special case where the measurement span begins at 0 Hz.
-In this case, the input signal is directly digitized, and the waveform display shows the entire signal (carrier plus modulation), very much as an oscilloscope would.
+Here, the input signal is directly digitized, and the waveform display shows the entire signal (carrier plus modulation), very much as an oscilloscope would.